hmgle/passt/test/README.md

     ./ci

-will run the whole test suite while recording a video of the execution, and it will also build JavaScript fragments used on http://passt.top/ for performance data tables and links to specific video offsets.
+will run the whole test suite while recording the execution, and it will also build JavaScript fragments used on http://passt.top/ for performance data tables and links to specific offsets in the captures.

 ## Demo mode